g3l/TheArisArt/README.md

  the idea of the website came when i saw my friends art work and decide to give him a platform to showcase his work.

  looked at similar websites for inspiration to see what features they have in common. the one website i liked was; https://www.liambrazier.com/   i just thought the layout was cool and wanted something similar

+ I can't remember where i got the idea for the javascript form but its not 100% mine. i've made it my own to suit what i had in mind.